Back to news

 4. Hermes's interactions generate data that feeds back into training

 Each project does broadly map to one of those stages.
 But the tidy "virtuous cycle" as a single, productised pipeline is an editorial way of describing it, not a documented end-to-end workflow you can switch on today.
-The idea is sound; the seamless loop is more aspiration than shipped feature for now.
+The idea is sound; the smooth end-to-end loop is more aspiration than shipped feature for now.

 The Open Research Mission

 Here the original draft gets the funding badly wrong, so it's worth setting straight.
 It described Nous as an independent research outfit living off grants, donations, and consulting.
 That isn't the case.
-Nous Research raised a $50M Series A led by Paradigm at roughly a $1B token valuation, with backing from Together AI, Distributed Global, North Island Ventures, Delphi Digital, and Raj Gokal, and is building the Solana-based Psyche Network (The Block).
+Nous Research raised a $50M Series A led by Paradigm at roughly a $1B token valuation, with backing from Together AI, Distributed Global, North Island Ventures, Delphi Digital, and Raj Gokal, and is building the Solana-based Psyche Network (The Block (opens in a new tab)).
 It's a venture-backed decentralised-AI startup, not a grants-and-donations charity.

 What is true: the projects lean open.
-Hermes Agent and Atropos are MIT-licensed (Hermes Agent LICENSE).
+Hermes Agent and Atropos are MIT-licensed (Hermes Agent LICENSE (opens in a new tab)).
 DisTrO's licence wasn't directly confirmable, so the blanket claim that all three are MIT is mostly right rather than fully verified.
 The open-source posture lets Nous chase directions a closed commercial lab might skip.

 Community and Culture